Hurricane Ian Florida Breaking Live: Track, News and Damage

 “This storm is having wide-ranging impacts across the state, and some of the flooding we will see in areas hundreds of miles from where (Ian) made landfall will be record-setting,” the governor added.

-Meanwhile, the president of the United States, Joe Biden, spoke this morning with DeSantis, after the arrival of Hurricane Ian, reported the White House press secretary, Karine Jean-Pierre, marking the second call this week.
+Meanwhile, the president of the United States, Joe Biden, spoke this morning with DeSantis, following the arrival of Hurricane Ian, reported the White House press secretary, Karine Jean-Pierre, marking the second call this week.

 “.@POTUS spoke this morning with Governor Ron DeSantis of Florida to discuss the steps the Biden administration is taking to support Florida in response to Hurricane Ian, including issuing an overnight disaster declaration,” said Jean- Pierre in a tweet.

-He added that the administrator of the Federal Emergency Management Agency (FEMA, for its acronym in English), Deanne Criswell, will travel to Florida this Friday and Biden and DeSantis will continue with “close coordination” after the storm.
+He added that the administrator of the Federal Emergency Management Agency (FEMA, for its acronym in English), Deanne Criswell, will travel to Florida this Friday and Biden and DeSantis will continue with “close coordination” following the storm.

 Leave a Comment